-(20HS0811) COMMUNICATIVE ENGLISH LAB (Common to EEE, ME & ECE)
+(20HS0811) COMMUNICATIVE ENGLISH LAB (Common to EEE,ME & ECE)

-- 1. Expose the students to a variety of self-instructional, learner friendly modes of language learning. - 2.
-Cultivate the habit of reading passages in the students from the computer monitor.
+- 1. Students will be exposed to a variety of self instructional, learner friendly modes of language learning. - 2.
+Students will cultivate the habit of reading passages from the computer monitor.
 Thus providing them with the required facility to face computer based competitive exams like GRE, TOEFL, and GMAT etc. - 3.
-Learn better pronunciation through stress, intonation and rhythm. - 4.
-Train to use language effectively to face interviews, group discussions, public speaking. - 5.
-Initiated into greater use of the computer in resume preparation, report writing, format making etc.
+Students will learn better pronunciation through stress, intonation and rhythm. - 4.
+Students will be trained to use language effectively to face interviews, group discussions, public speaking. - 5.
+Students will be initiated into greater use of the computer in resume preparation, report writing, format making etc.